Ordförklaringar:

 In order to carry out a clinical study, you should plan for resources in terms of time, money and personnel.
 A study budget is a calculation of all the costs in the project.
 The list of costs shall include items such as:

-The budget should be followed up regularly during the course of the project.
+The budget should be followed up regularly during the course of the study.

 Is a health economics evaluation of the study needed?